ecies/py/README.md

 1. Use [ECDH](https://www.wikiwand.com/en/Elliptic-curve_Diffie%E2%80%93Hellman) to exchange an AES session key;

-    > Notice that the server public key is generated every time when `ecies.encrypt` is invoked, thus, the AES session key varies.
+    > Notice that the sender public key is generated every time when `ecies.encrypt` is invoked, thus, the AES session key varies.

 2. Use this AES session key to encrypt/decrypt the data under `AES-256-GCM`.